ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Financial Breakdown for Syracuse University

-Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending Syracuse.
+Now, let’s look at the breakdown of all expenses, to get a better estimate of the actual cost of attending Syracuse University.

-What will the cost of attending Syracuse be?
+What will the cost of attending Syracuse University be?
 Here is a breakdown of tuition and expenses.

 Other expenses $1,184